Training & Employment

 *A Note on Virtual Treatment/Provision of Telehealth Services:

 Our intention is to provide high quality, personalized, and superior training in an increasingly preferred and common telehealth format.
 We offer patients clinical assessment and treatment using a virtual format.
-As such, your training experience will also likely be fully remote.
+As such, your training experience will also likely be fully or nearly fully remote.
 Trainees who do not have access to a private setting with a stable internet connection may request office space.

 Resources